When should I start getting screened for colorectal cancer?

 The colon cancer screening age has recently changed, due to the increase in diagnoses among younger people.
-The United States Preventive Services Task Force (USPSTF) recommends that all people at average risk begin colon cancer screening at age 45.
+The United States Preventive Services Task Force (USPSTF) recommends that all people at average risk begin colon and rectal cancer screening at age 45.
 People at higher risk may need to be screened earlier.
 Ask your doctor about screening, as your ethnicity, lifestyle, and family history will impact when you should get checked.

 Colorectal cancer has become a reality for many people younger than age 50, and it’s the only population with a rising incidence rate.